The Biggest Poker Hand Wins of All Time

 5. Antonius v Blom in Online Pot-Limit Omaha – Part One

-We resume to the world of online poker, this time a Pot Limit Omaha heads-up.
+This time we resume the world of online poker with a Pot Limit Omaha heads-up.
 We have two familiar faces in this one.
 Patrik Antonius was not only a live cash game player.
-He, much like a vast majority of his fellow high roller poker admirers fancied online Pot-Limit Omaha.
+Like a vast majority of his fellow high roller poker admirers, he fancied online Pot-Limit Omaha.

 Patrik played a lot of high-stakes Omaha online in 2009, most frequently against Viktor Blom.
-Remember, the Swedish player was already mentioned in the 10th place on our list.
-Do not worry, we will see him again in even greater pots.
+Remember, we already mentioned the Swedish player in the 10th place on our list.
+Do not worry; we will see him again in even greater pots.

 In this particular $500/$1,000 game, Blom opened up to $3,000 with A♠K♠Q♦T♥.
 Antonius held A♥Q♣9♠6♥ and made a call.
 Both players hit something on an exciting 5♥7♥Q♠ flop.

-All-in, all-in is what happened next, even before the 8♦ came on the river to give Patrik a hidden straight and a victory in a hefty $878,959 pot.
+All-in is what happened next, even before the 8♦ came on the river to give Patrik a hidden straight and a victory in a big $878,959 pot.